anukul-jain/Leave-Management-Portal/README.md

 # Leave-Management-Portal
 This Project is contributed by:
-ANUKUL JAIN
+ANUKUL JAIN,
-PRADYUMNA PARSAI
+,PRADYUMNA PARSAI
-SATYAM GUSAIN
+,SATYAM GUSAIN

 In this project we worked on :